laurauguc/cross-voting/README.md

 ## How to Interpret the Visualizations

-- **Federal vs. Local Support**: Use the map tabs to toggle between voter participations, the difference between federal and local results, and the difference between diputados and local results.
+- **Federal vs. Local Support**: Use the map tabs to toggle between voter participations, the difference between federal and local results, and the difference between local congressmen and local results.
 - **Neighborhood Analysis**: Hover over regions on the map to view detailed voting statistics, revealing socio-economic voting patterns.
 - **Cross-Voting Indicators**: Special color-coding highlights areas where voters showed significant divergence between federal and local preferences.